 Digital Camera Decision Criteria

-Buying a digital camera is one of the toughest purchase decisions to make because a large number of very good brands offer multiple types of cameras with what can seem like an overwhelming number of features.
+Buying a digital camera is one of the toughest purchase decisions to make.
+That’s because many very good brands offer multiple types of cameras with an overwhelming number of features.
 This is great for consumer choice but it does make choosing the “best” camera extremely difficult.
-To make that choice a bit easier, one way to approach buying a new camera is to consider the following broad criteria.
+To make that choice easier, one way to approach buying a new camera is to consider the following broad criteria.

 - Type of camera

 If you have done some research already you may know what type of camera you want.
 Choices—more or less in order of quality—include subcompact point-and-shoot, compact point-and-shoot, waterproof/shockproof, ultra-zoom compact point-and-shoot, bridge, mirrorless (alternatively known as Electronic Viewfinder with Interchangeable Lens (EVIL), Digital Single Lens Mirrorless (DSLM), Compact System Camera (CSC) or Mirrorless interchangeable-lens camera (MILC)), and DSLR (digital single-lens reflex).
 If you aren’t sure what type of camera suits you, let the other criteria here guide your choice.

 There is a trade-off between size and features/quality.
 As a traveler you have to ask yourself where you stand on that trade-off.
 Are you willing to lug something large and heavy to get the great shots you want?
 Or would you accept fewer options and diminished functionality in order to have something light you will be sure to carry with you when you need it?